sytzez/secret-sint/README.md

 - Server-side
   - Unit specs
     - [Model specs](api/spec/models) - Tests that models provide the right validation, have the right associations, and that their methods return the expected results.
+    - [Service specs](api/spec/services) - Tests that calling services has the right effects.
   - Integration specs
     - [Request specs](api/spec/requests) - Tests that the routing and controllers work and provide appropriate responses based on requests.
 - Client-side